donniet4/BeginLinux_Guru/PostQuantumSafeAlgorithmsInRHEL.md

 ## Understanding CNSA 2.0

 So, why is this important?
-It's just that the newest 2.0 version of the Commercial National Security Algorithm (CNSA 2.0) requirements from the U.S. National Security Agency dictate that beginning in 2026, everybody must begin transitioning to PQS algorithms.
+It's just that the newest 2.0 version of the Commercial National Security Algorithm (CNSA 2.0) requirements from the U.S. National Security Agency (NSA) and National Institute for Standards and Technology (NIST) dictate that beginning in 2026, everybody must begin transitioning to PQS algorithms.
 It will be a long process, and the transition must be complete by the end of 2031.

 ## Simplified Configuration

 Unlike the RHEL 10.0 distros, the RHEL 10.1 distros don't require you to reconfigure the system to enable the PQS algorithms.
 In the 10.1 distros, the PQS algorithms are already enabled by default.
 However, you'll still want to do some reconfiguration to disable the weak and broken algorithms that are still enabled.

 ![mastering_linux_security.jpg](mastering_linux_security.jpg)